 Disclosure: This page may contain affiliate links.
 This means at no additional cost to you we may receive a commission if you purchase a product from one of our links.
 We only recommend products we love.

-The Process of Prayer Journaling
+The Prayer Journaling Process

-I begin my quiet time each day by using my prayer journal.
-This begins with simply writing out my thoughts and feelings about the day, struggles I am going through, things that are worrying me, things that I am excited about, anything and everything that is on my mind.
-This can be very freeing and soothing to do.
-I then take time out to either write down my prayers in a bulleted list form by topic or in a more of a phrase form, such as “Help me Lord to rely on you for my needs.”
+Step Three – Give thanks to God.
 After doing this, I feel that it is also important to give God thanks and to praise Him.
 Therefore, I do the same thing with a list of thanksgivings and praises.
 I attempt each day to thank and to praise God for as many things or more than I asked of Him.

-Finally, I present this to God in silent prayer and ask Him to lead me and guide me in my devotional time.
+Step Five – Begin devotional time.
 For my devotional time, I usually try to read both from the Bible itself and often times from an encouraging devotional or inspirational book.
 I draw from the reading what I feel God is attempting to tell me and I record in my journal these thoughts.

 I hope that these simple instructions will help you to begin your process of prayer journaling.
 It is my prayer that you will not only fill this journal but that you will need many others in your future relationship with the Lord.